 About 18 million Americans have flat feet today.
 If you have low foot arches or no arches at all, you’re vulnerable to conditions like plantar fasciitis and overpronation when you walk.
-The good news is that Yavapai Foot and Ankle Center podiatrists Todd Cox, DPM, and Blake Peterson, DPM, can treat flat feet using customized solutions like foot orthotics at their Prescott, Arizona office.
+The good news is that Yavapai Foot and Ankle Center podiatrist Todd Cox, DPM, can treat flat feet using customized solutions like foot orthotics at their Prescott, Arizona office.
 Call the office and speak with a friendly staff member or schedule your appointment online.

 Flat feet means little-to-no natural foot arch.
 If you have flat feet, every part of your foot meets the floor when you stand up.
 Flat feet happen in all age groups.
 Forms of flat feet include: